Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 Random Variables

 A random variable is a variable whose values are determined by the outcomes of a random phenomenon.
 It can be classified as either discrete or continuous based on the nature of its possible values.
-Understanding whether a random variable is discrete or continuous is crucial for selecting appropriate statistical methods and analyses, as it influences how data is interpreted and modeled.
+Understanding whether a random variable is discrete or continuous is crucial for selecting appropriate statistical methods and analyses.

 Recommended video: